Vadim-Vasilyev/GosDuma_speeches/README.md

 # GosDuma_speeches
-Downloading GosDuma deputies specches database using API
+Downloading a database of speeches by State Duma of Russia deputies using the official API